Grand Place, Réunion: Village structure

 Nearby, the Rivière des Galets flows northward and drains the caldera.

 The îlet's small church Notre Dame de Lourdes is located in Cayenne.
 The current building had been rebuilt and inaugurated in 1970.
 The little belltower carries a bell which seems to be cast with the inscription "Jesus, Maria, Joseph" in 1745.

 Education

-The first school (and then the only one in Mafate) was erected in Cayenne in 1923, but this building is not more in use although still standing.
+The first school (and then the only one in Mafate) was erected in Cayenne in 1923, but this building is no longer in use, although it is still standing.
 In 1996 the small elementary school Leonard Thomas was established in Grand Place École.
 It has a capacity of 10-20 pupils which originate not only from Grand Place itself, but also from nearby hamlets (îlets).
 The teacher usually stays during the week in a room of the small complex, and there is also a canteen option for the kids to have a warm meal during the lunchbreak.